 Jamie Dimon added that in the next few years, Brexit would ‘damage’ the UK’s gross national product.
 ‘The effect after that will be completely based upon whether the United Kingdom has a comprehensive and well executed strategic plan that is acceptable to Europe.’

-The last-minute Brexit trade deal agreed between the UK and EU in December only covered goods, not services.
+The last-minute Brexit trade deal agreed between the UK and EU only covered goods, not services.
 According to Dimon, ‘uncertainties linger particularly around financial services,’ as reported in Yahoo Finance.

 The result is that the European Union is urging banks to move resources and jobs into the bloc to comply with new regulations.
 Dimon warned that JP Morgan’s 12,000 staff in London may be transferred out of the UK to Europe as Paris, Frankfurt, Dublin and Amsterdam grow in importance.